JifanT/Pizza-Sales-EDA-Project/README.md

 - Sales Trends: Analyze sales trends over time (daily, weekly, monthly, yearly).
 - Popular Pizza Categories: Identify the most popular pizza categories.
 - Peak Sales Times: Determine the peak hours for sales.

+**Expected Outcomes:**

+- A deep understanding of pizza sales trends and customer behavior.
+- Identification of key drivers of sales and areas for improvement in marketing and operations.
+- Recommendations for optimizing pricing, product offerings, and customer service.
+- Insights into customer preferences that can be used to personalize marketing campaigns and improve customer satisfaction.